I recently stumbled upon Secret Millionaires’ Club and asked myself Is Secret Millionaires’ Club A Scam?

 When you see ANY website that says there are only “limited spots” available, it’s a total LIE.

-The reason it’s a lie is when you all you refresh the page, the so-called number of “available positions” resets again.
+The reason it’s a lie is when you refresh the page, the so-called number of “available positions” resets again.

 Secret Millionaires’ Club is designed to get you to buy on emotional impulse.

-In any case whoever is behind this site are the only ones making money.
+In any case, whoever is behind this site is the only one making money.